veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 ## Basic Use

 In Mailchimp: Set up an empty list, lets call it Newsletter.
+You'll also need to set up this list's **Webhooks**.

+**todo veda** pls add in this detail for webhook set up.

 In CiviCRM: you need a group to track subscribers to your Mailchimp Newsletter List.
 You can create a new blank group, or choose an existing group (or smart